Mobile App Discovery Imperfect Tools And The Overspend Or Die Dilemma

 The 20,000 Foot View

 Discovery is accentuating the app economy divide.
 Superstar app developers can afford TV ads and supercharged digital campaigns to distinguish their apps from the ever-growing pool of competitors, leaving smaller developers increasingly locked out.
-Supercell and King’s combined XXX annual marketing spend is not only out of reach for most, it also drives up mobile ad costs with inventory supply struggling to keep pace with demand.
+Supercell and King’s combined annual marketing spend is not only out of reach for most, it also drives up mobile ad costs with inventory supply struggling to keep pace with demand.
 While TV ad campaigns may be proven brand builders, the approach only works for the fraction of developers who can afford it.
 Consequently barriers to entry, or at least to success, rise applying further pressure to the sustainability of the app economy.
 Big companies always have big budgets but the impact is stronger in mobile because organic app discovery is not fit for purpose.
 Improving the efficiency of app discovery tools both within app stores as well as from developers themselves will lead to higher returns on marketing spend and allow new developers to enter the market in a more competitive manner.

-Key XXX of smartphone users wanted to discover a new app but didn’t know where to XXX of consumers downloaded an app after someone told them about it, making word of mouth the most prevalent app discovery method
+Key of smartphone users wanted to discover a new app but didn’t know where to of consumers downloaded an app after someone told them about it, making word of mouth the most prevalent app discovery method

 Companies mentioned in this report: Machine Zone, Supercell, Apple, uCool, Google